diarra2339/AdaptavistExampleJ/README.md

 ## Support

-For any issues or enquires please get in touch with the Test Management for Jira team at Adaptavist using the [support portal](https://productsupport.adaptavist.com/servicedesk/customer/portal/27).
+For any issues or enquiries please get in touch with the Test Management for Jira team at Adaptavist using the [support portal](https://productsupport.adaptavist.com/servicedesk/customer/portal/27).